Session one – Strategic enterprise-wide risk management

 Is AI an enterprise enabler or disabler?

-We explore the most prominent ways in which AI is being used by hackers to dig out and exploit existing vulnerabilities in a system, mine large amounts of data to extract personally identifiable information, and automatically monitor emails and text messages to create personalised phishing mails for social engineering attacks.
+We explore the most prominent ways in which AI is being used by hackers to dig out and exploit existing vulnerabilities in a system, mine massive amounts of data to extract personally identifiable information, and automatically monitor emails and text messages to create personalised phishing emails for social engineering attacks.

 Questions to the Panel of Speakers